openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Testing
 =======

-The existent ostf tests for Neutron good enough however they doesn't have a support for VMware.
-This lack should be eliminate by writing new tests special for Neutron and VMware.
-After this new system tests for Jenkins will be written.
-There is the list of cases for cheking:
+There is the list of cases for checking:

 #.
 Deploy testing: